EliasOenal/verity/verity.md

         - **Node Entries (variable length)**: A series of node entries.
 Each entry consists of:
           - **Node Address Length (2 bytes)**: An integer indicating the length of the node address.
           - **Node Address (variable length)**: The node address (e.g., WebSocket URL).
 The length of the address should match the Node Address Length.
-<br><br>
-  - `NodeBroadcast`: This message voluntarily sends a list of known node addresses to a peer, without a prior NodeRequest.

-    - **Payload:** Same as NodeResponse.

-## Planned Extension: Cube Key Modification for Efficient Network Communication

-To further enhance the efficiency and functionality of network communication, a modification to the structure of cube keys is planned.
-The first five bytes of the cube key, which currently represent a portion of the cube hash, will be replaced with the five bytes of the cube header that store the cube's date.

- > Has synergies with extension: Cube Lifetime Function

-### Benefits

-This modification will allow nodes to easily determine the age and the hashcash challenge level of a cube just from its key, without needing to download the entire cube.

-This has several benefits:

-- **Efficient Cube Evaluation**: Nodes can efficiently determine whether the cubes on offer meet their local requirements in terms of the hashcash challenge and cube lifetime.
-This allows nodes to make more informed decisions about which cubes to request and save bandwidth by avoiding downloading cubes that do not meet their requirements.

-- **Cube Lifetime Enforcement**: The age of a cube can be easily calculated from its key, enabling nodes to efficiently manage their cube storage and drop cubes that have exceeded their lifetime.

-This enhancement is expected to improve the overall efficiency of network communication and resource utilization in the Verity network.

 # Encryption